Be ready for sex whenever you're in the mood

 • Enhanced sexual pleasure and performance, resulting in more enjoyable sex

-Currently, there’s no scientific evidence that ExtenZe pills improve your erections, increase your stamina, boost sexual desire or have any other positive effects on your sexual performance.
+There’s no scientific evidence that ExtenZe pills can improve your erections, increase your stamina, or boost sexual desire.

-One related thing to know is that the company behind ExtenZe, Biotab Nutraceuticals, has been subject to legal action several times for false advertising and other questionable marketing practices.
+Biotab Nutraceuticals, the company behind ExtenZe, has actually been sued several times for false advertising and other questionable marketing practices.

 One year earlier, the company settled a deceptive advertising class action lawsuit for $6 million without admitting any wrongdoing.